Work in Progress

 - Emma Mordaunt (abt 1854 - ?) was born in New York.
 In 870 she was an apprentice dressmaker.

 - Charles Mordaunt (abt.
 1830 - 1892?), born in Ireland, was living in New York Ward 7, District 8 in the 1870 census with his wife Jane (abt.
 1832 - ?) also born in Ireland.
 He was described as a clerk.
 They do not appear in any later census.
-The death of a Charles Mordaunt, born about 1834, was recorded in Manhattan on October 1st, 1892, aged given as 58 years.
+The death of a Charles Mordaunt was recorded in Manhattan on October 1st, 1892, aged given as 58 years.
+If they are the same person he is the best candidate I have found so far to be my own great grandfather's missing brother.

 - Patrick Mordaunt (abt.
 1830 - ?) and his wife Ann (abt.
 1834 - ?), both from Ireland, were living in Oswego, NY, at the 1880 census.
 He was working in a (illegible) factory.
 They perhaps reached Oswego via Canada.
 The death of an Anne Mordaunt, aged 63 yrs and therefore born abt.
 1835, widow of Partick Mordaunt, was registered in Rhode Island, January 5, 1899.